benlevyx/covid-tracking/docs/final-writeup.md

 Traditional contact tracing relies on large number of human workers to track down and reach out to each potential contact.
 It can therefore be prohibitively expensive, slow, and difficult to scale (Hart et al., 2020).
 Many countries and private organizations have recently turned to another potential source of information on an individual's contact history: smartphones.
 Coronavirus applications are mobile applications designed to aid contact tracing with the intention of suppressing the COVID-19 disease.
 Notable examples of coronavirus applications around the world include (1) the Chinese government, in conjunction with Alipay, across 200 Chinese cities; (2) South Korea, with the Corona 100m application that notifies people of nearby cases; (3) Singapore, where an app called TraceTogether is being used; and (4) Russia, where a tracking app for patients diagnosed with COVID-19 living in Moscow, designed to ensure they do not leave home.
 The United Kingdom’s NHSX, the government body responsible for policy regarding technology in the National Health Service (NHS), is also considering implementing a similar system that would alert people if they had recently been in contact with someone that has tested positive for COVID-19, with a similar system planned to be implemented in Ireland.
 Multiple private groups have sprung up across the United States hoping to scale up contact tracing operations, either in conjunction with government and academic institutions (e.g. [MIT SafePaths](https://safepaths.mit.edu/)) or independently.
 Google and Apple are [collaborating](https://www.apple.com/newsroom/2020/04/apple-and-google-partner-on-covid-19-contact-tracing-technology/) on a contact tracing application for iPhones and Android handsets, although the companies have stressed that the application will be anonymous and voluntary.

 The hasty implementation of such systems in response to the rapid proliferation and severity of the pandemic has led many to overlook potential ethical and privacy implications of widespread monitoring of individuals using smartphone geolocation data.
 Until now, discussions have largely focused on hypotheticals, since most jurisdictions either implemented this technology with little public consultation or have much stronger privacy norms that make such measures politically infeasible.
-But consumer advocates fear that an emphasis on health over privacy could undermine the protection of civil liberties, similar to what happened after 9/11, when the U.S. secretly began collecting mass amounts of data on its own citizens in an effort to track down terrorists (Hart et al., 2020;  p.
-27).
+But consumer advocates fear that an emphasis on health over privacy could undermine the protection of civil liberties, similar to what happened after 9/11, when the U.S. secretly began collecting mass amounts of data on its own citizens in an effort to track down terrorists (Hart et al., 2020,  p.
+27; Guariglia, 2020).

 Anecdotes from South Korea serve as precautionary tales of what can happen when privacy is not taken into account.
 Widespread contact tracing apps disclosed large amounts of information about individuals who tested positive, leading to some being publicly re-identified by media (Kim, 2020).
 This lack of privacy can cause significant societal stigma around a positive COVID-19 diagnosis, discouraging people from getting tested or sharing information with public health authorities.
-[ADD HERE]
+Some countries have chosen to implement centralized systems, such as the UK and Singapore, so that more accurate data is available for epidemiologists and health authorities.
+However, this naturally causes concerns among citizens as to whether the information could be used by law enforcement or for other purposes at a later time.

 In this project, we conduct a survey of the existing uses of mobile technology for contact tracing and organize them into a taxonomy that encapsulates the balance each strikes between public health benefits and privacy costs.
 We further propose an implementation that provides sufficient utility to governments, business, healthcare services, and the public, whilst preserving the privacy of the individual.